lashford/modern-web-template/tutorial/index.md

 AngularJs is a client side MVC style framework written in Javascript.
 The framework adapts and extends traditional HTML to better serve dynamic content through two-way data-binding that allows for the automatic synchronization of models and views.
 As a result, AngularJS deemphasizes DOM manipulation and improves testability.

-Traditionally Angular applications are wrote in Javascript, my main objection to javascript is its clunky Java esque syntax and its darn damand for all those bracaes.
+Traditionally AngularJS applications are wrote in Javascript, my main objection to javascript is its clunky Java esque syntax and its darn damand for all those bracaes.
 So in steps CoffeeScript,

 >CoffeeScript is a little language that compiles into JavaScript.
 Underneath that awkward Java-esque patina,
 >JavaScript has always had a gorgeous heart.
 CoffeeScript is an attempt to expose the good parts of